padi/weekly/README.md

 3. Send a PR.

 ## Weekly challenges
-Weekly challenges are in week-<n>.md.
+Weekly challenges are in `week-<n>.md`.
 When you finish a task please tick the checkbox.
 There will be instructions per week as well.

-At the end of the week, I'll compile a list of all the PRs and blog posts done by the participants of the challenge.
+At the end of each week, I'll compile a list of all the PRs and blog posts done by the participants of the challenge.

 ## Participants
 - [@karloxyz](https://github.com/karloxyz)